openwrt/asu/README.md

 ## Run your own server

-For security reasons each build happens inside a container so that one build can't affect another build.
-For this to work a Podman container runs an API service so workers can themselfs execute builds inside containers.
+For security reasons each build happens inside a container so that one build can't affect another.
+A Podman socket is used so workers can execute builds inside containers.

 ### Installation